JamShan/opengl-tutorials/readme.md

 Before building make sure you have an OpenGL v3.x+ compatible GPU card and the latest device drivers.

+## Platform support

+- Can build and run on Windows 7 x64 with x86 and x86_64 as the target architectures.

+- Can build on Linux x64, with x86_64 as target.
+I was not able to build with x86 as the target.
+Additionally I wasn't able to run the samples since VirtualBox has poor OpenGL driver support.

+Note: Use `-a x86` or `-a x86_64` when invoking **dub** to select the target architecture.

 ## Building

 All of the samples in this repository can be built using [dub] and a recent